ankurk91/wp-google-analytics/readme.md

 * Using untouched and latest tracking code by Google
 * Choose where to place your tracking code
 * Control code priority
-* Choose to disable tracking if user logged in
+* Choose to disable tracking if user logged-in
 * Track 404 and Searched items
 * Sub-domain tracking
 * Demographics & Interest Reports